Integrating Agentic AI into Security Systems

 This Is an Architectural Decision

-Where Agentic AI sits in your stack determines how it performs inside your organization.
-It influences deployment timelines.
-Operator adaptation.
-Budget exposure.
-Vendor leverage.
-Long-term flexibility.
-Treating Agentic AI as a feature upgrade overlooks the structural shift it introduces.
-It adds a decision layer between detection and response.
-The critical question is where that layer belongs.
-Architecture determines outcomes.
+Treating Agentic AI merely as a feature upgrade overlooks the significant structural shift it introduces.
+It establishes a new decision layer between initial detection and subsequent response.
+The pivotal question for security architects is precisely where this crucial layer should reside; ultimately, architecture determines outcomes.

 The Reality of Modern Security Environments